Nitrokey/nitrokey-documentation/pro/linux/openvpn-easyrsa.rst

 5. Import ``client.crt`` on the Nitrokey from the CA machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-/// Some documentation says that we can use the ./pkitool script available with Easy-RSA, to directly initialize a key pair on the Nitrokey, however the pkitool utility seems to be deprecated ///

 After creating the ``client.crt`` file, we plug the Nitrokey Pro 2 device in the CA machine, and import the ``.crt`` to the Pro 2 device using this command: